Expired commercial listings are a source of opportunity for a range of CRE professionals.

-(2) Go into Google Advance Search
+(2) Go into Google Advanced Search

-Enter the URL you have found into the site or domain section as we have done in the photo below.
+Enter the URL you have found into the “site or domain” section as we have done in the photo below.

-(3) Find the Common Expired Phrase
+(3) Find the Common Expired Listing Phrase

-Instead, they’ll be a common phrase that signals that this listing is no longer ‘on-market.’
-In the case of Loopnet, the phrase is ‘Off-Market’
+Instead, they’ll be a common phrase that signals that this listing is no longer on the market.

 (4) Add other filter options